pnp/prompt-master/Documentation/Deployment-guide.md

 9. Click **Import**.
 10. A message should be displayed to say the solution has been imported successfully.

+## Step 5: Obtain the AppId

+1. Navigate to **Power Apps** and ensure you are in the correct environment that you deployed Prompt Master Pro to.
+2. Click on the **Apps** tab.
+3. Locate the Prompt Master Pro app and click on the elipsis > Details.
+4. Copy the value underneath **App ID**.
+5. Navigate to your Prompt Master Pro SharePoint site.
+6. Locate and open the **Configuration** list.
+7. Update the **Value** column for the AppId list item you paste the App ID you copied earlier.
+8. Save the list item.

-## Step 5: Share the app/flows
+## Step 6: Share the app/flows

 1. Locate the app under **Apps**.
 2. Share the app with the user accounts that will use Prompt Master Pro (you may want to add any administrators as co-owners so they can modify the app if you wish to).

 You may also wish to share the flows (**'Rate Prompt'**, **'New Challenge Notification'**) with admins who may need to view the run history or edit them.
 You can find them under **Flows** in the **Power Apps** portal or in the **Power Automate** portal.

-## Step 6: Configure SharePoint list permissions
+## Step 7: Configure SharePoint list permissions

 Before using Prompt Master Pro, it is neccessary to configure the permisions on the SharePoint site/lists.
 This step assumes a proficient level of knowledge in configuring SharePoint permissions.